FactomProject/FactomDocs/factomDataStructureDetails.md

 3. Convert the above value from base 256 to base 58.
 Use standard Bitcoin base58 encoding to display the number.
   * `FA1y5ZGuHSLmf2TqNf6hVMkPiNGyQpQDTFJvDLRkKQaoPo4bmbgu`

-Factoid addresses will range between `FA1y5ZGuHSLmf2TqNf6hVMkPiNGyQpQDTFJvDLRkKQaoPo4bmbgu` and `FA3upjWMKHmStAHR5ZgKVK4zVHPb8U74L2wzKaaSDQEonHajiLeq`
+Factoid addresses will range between `FA1y5ZGuHSLmf2TqNf6hVMkPiNGyQpQDTFJvDLRkKQaoPo4bmbgu` and `FA3upjWMKHmStAHR5ZgKVK4zVHPb8U74L2wzKaaSDQEonHajiLeq` representing all zeros and all ones.

 #### Entry Credit Address